Elizabeth Blackadder: Career

 In 1954, Blackadder put the money from her Carnegie scholarship towards spending three months travelling through Yugoslavia, Greece, and Italy, where she focused on classical and Byzantine art.
 In 1962 her painting, White Still Life, Easter was given the Guthrie Award for best work by a young artist at the Royal Scottish Academy.

 During the 1960s she developed her interests in still life while continuing with her love of landscape by painting landscapes in France, Spain, Portugal, and Scotland, and acquired a growing reputation for her paintings of flowers, Flowers on an Indian Cloth being a notable example.
 During her travels to France she became more aware of the artist Henri Matisse, and under his influence she lightened her palette.

 In the 1980s, she visited Japan on a number of occasions and many of her paintings at the time showed the influence of these trips.
 First visiting in 1985, and returning the following year, Blackadder's interest in Eastern techniques and subject matter was realised in a series of vibrant oils and watercolours shown at the Mercury Gallery in 1991.
 Her desire to avoid the technical vibrancy of Tokyo took Blackadder to the Zen gardens of Kyoto; in many ways, her work depicts the principles of Zen which give paramount importance to the idea of empty space.
 She traveled to the United States of America.
 Souvenirs of her travels would appear in many of her paintings.

 Blackadder began working at Glasgow Print Studio in 1985, after being invited to make prints there.
 She worked with master printmakers from that time until around 2014, working predominantly to produce etchings and screenprints with some lithographs and woodcuts.
 Her subject matter was dominated by cats and flowers but also included images from travels in Europe and Japan.

 Honours

 Appointed

-Blackadder was the first woman to be an academician of both the Royal Academy of Arts in London and the Royal Scottish Academy; in 1982 she was appointed an OBE for her contribution to art she was promoted to a DBE in 2003.
+Blackadder was the first woman to be an academician of both the Royal Academy of Arts in London and the Royal Scottish Academy; in the 1982 Birthday Honours she was appointed an OBE for her contribution to art she was promoted to a DBE in 2003.

 In 2001, she was appointed Her Majesty's Painter and Limner in Scotland.